merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 If you have a set of contigs databases of the same type (i.e., all of them are single genomes or all are binned metagenomes), you can analyze them all at once.
 What you need to do is put the relevant information for each %(contigs-db)s into a text file and pass that text file to %(anvi-estimate-metabolism)s.
 The program will then run estimation individually on each contigs database in the file.
 The estimation results for each database will be aggregated and printed to the same output file(s).

+One advantage that multi-mode unlocks is the ability to generate matrix-formatted output, which is convenient for clustering or visualizing the metabolic potential of multiple samples.
+See the [Output options](#output-options) section below for more details.

 ### Estimation for multiple single genomes

 Multiple single genomes (also known as %(external-genomes)s) can be analyzed with the same command by providing an external genomes file to %(anvi-estimate-metabolism)s.
 To see the required format for the external genomes file, see %(external-genomes)s.